Joint Modelling of Multiple Network Views: Conclusions

-Future work may lead to an extension of the model allowing cluster formation by assuming that the latent positions come from a Gaussian mixture model fitting each network using a Latent Position Cluster Model \citep{Handcock2007}.
-Or to build a model that takes explicitly into account the sequential feature like dynamic network analysis does \citep{Sar05,Hoff11,WH11}.
+Future work may lead to an extension of the model allowing cluster formation by assuming that the latent positions come from a Gaussian mixture model fitting each network using a Latent Position Cluster Model \citep{HRT07}.
+Or a novel modelling approach which takes explicitly into account the sequential feature as in the dynamic network analysis \citep{Sar05,Hoff11,WH11}.